ashita03/Bone-Fracture-Detection/README.md

 * Clone the repository to your local machine.
 * Create a virtual environment for the project.
 * Install all the required dependencies.
 * Download the pre-trained weights for the models [here](https://drive.google.com/drive/folders/15LnW-DVp9VOx7-hPbCGKrfb8Ot0m_qlA?usp=sharing).
-Add them to a 'weights' folder in the project directory.
+Make sure to add them in a 'weights' folder in the project directory.
 * Run the following command in your terminal to run the app
   ```
   streamlit run app.py